 Undergraduate Research and Directed Activities

-HECUA's off-campus and abroad study programs address some of the most important issues of our time.
-Semester-long programs incorporate classroom studies, an internship, and field work.
-The Community Service Learning Program houses the HECUA programs in the Twin Cities.
+HECUA's off-campus and study abroad programs address some of the most important issues of our time.
+Semester-long programs incorporate classroom studies, an internship, and fieldwork.
+The Center for Community-Engaged Learning houses the HECUA programs in the Twin Cities.